govhealth/PostpartumTOC/input/pagecontent/guidance.md

 The artifacts contained in this implementation guide do not define temporal bounds for the postpartum period.
 Implementers **SHALL** consider the following:

-- Guidelines: There are a number of organizations which define the postpartum period with varying length of time.
+- Guidelines: There are a number of organizations who define the postpartum period with varying length of time.
 This IG recommends the [CMS Medicaid definition](https://www.medicaid.gov/federal-policy-guidance/downloads/postpartum-ext-faqs.pdf) of one year after the patient's delivery.

 - Clinical Care: The period of time considered postpartum may be related to the care provider, practice, or health systems workflow.
 Implementers **SHOULD** consider this definition if postpartum care is delivered during a period less than or greater than one year.
 Please see the Delivery Encounters guidance section that may assist implementers in defining visits and associated with the patient's episode of care.